shaunfreeman/ElementSwap/README.md

 ElementSwap
 ===========

-ElementSwap is a simple Slide Show class that will swap between any element.
+ElementSwap is a simple no frills Slide Show class that will swap between any element.

 ![Screenshot](http://github.com/vincentbluff/ElementSwap/raw/master/screenshot.png)